-Gasoline is the most common type of fuel used for automobiles today.
-This petroleum-based fuel is refined for four to six cylinder engines, found in most of today’s common cars.
+Gasoline is one of the most common types of fuels used for automobiles today.
+This petroleum-based fuel is refined for four- to six-cylinder engines, found in most of today’s common cars.
 Gasoline provides many advantages in running a car or other vehicle.

 Advantages of Gasoline

-Quick Starting – Because it is highly-combustible, vehicles powered by gasoline usually start up more quickly than other vehicles.
+- Quick Starting – Because it is highly combustible, vehicles powered by gasoline usually start up quicker than other vehicles.

 Disadvantages of Gasoline